-Ubud is a town in Bali, Indonesia and is considered to be the cultural heart of Bali.
+Ubud is a town in Bali, Indonesia and is considered Bali's cultural heart.
 It can be reached within an hour from the airport, and it offers excellent accessibility to other towns and villages in the area.

-The town of Ubud is also known as a centre for traditional crafts, dance and religion.
-In Ubud, you will find the Royal Palace and a wide variety of craft shops where you can buy handmade gifts.
+The town of Ubud is also known as a centre for traditional crafts, dance, and religion.
+In Ubud, you will find the Royal Palace and a wide variety of craft shops where you can buy handmade gifts - both a must for your Bali bucket list!

 Ubud is a place that is surrounded by lush rainforests, rice paddies, beautiful Bali waterfalls and temples and shrines as well.
 It is the best place to go if you want to experience the real Bali, relax and learn more about Indonesian culture.
 Indonesia is also a cheap country in Asia to travel around!

 There are, of course, many other places and highlights to see and explore in Bali, like Seminyak, Uluwatu and Nusa Dua, but this Ubud itinerary covers only 3 days in Ubud.
 Once here, you will have a chance to visit sacred sites, relax in natural beauty, be amazed by beautiful sunsets and learn new things.

 Most of the locations that are covered in this itinerary are easily reached by walking or a scooter.

 For your first day, you should rent a scooter or a car as you will be travelling outside of Ubud.
 If you can’t drive, no problem!
 You can rent a driver, too!

 Activities for this day include exploring a peaceful village filled with rice paddies - Tegallalang - and later on visiting monkeys at the Sacred Monkey Forest.